wfxiaolong/Alipay/cross_border/create_forex_trade.md

 </p>

 ``
-MYPay Alipay is the best way to access the chinese customers purse.
+MYPay Alipay is the best way to access the Chinese customers purse.
 ``

 #### USAGE: